OidaTiftla/CarND-Traffic-Sign-Classifier-P2/README.md

 ## Rubric Points

-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation
+### Here the [rubric points](https://review.udacity.com/#!/rubrics/481/view) are considered individually and described how each point is addressed in the implementation

 ---